-Learn to select, create and use activities to foster development of muscle coordination and strength, body awareness, movement, balance, and endurance.
+Students will learn to select, create and use activities to foster development of muscle coordination and strength, body awareness, movement, balance, and endurance.
 Individual areas of physical and creative activities will be explored, as will family and community influences.
-Prerequisites: ECE 101, EDUC& 115, ECE 108, 113, 116, 117, 119, EDUC& 204, ECE 131, 132, 133, 212.
+Prerequisites: ECED& 105 (formerly ECE 101), EDUC& 115.

-ECE 222 3 credits Arts and the Creative Process
+ECE 222 3 credits Arts & the Creative Process

 Provides students with skills to plan and implement creative experiences in art, music, drama, dance and literature.
 Community resources will be identified.
 The relationship of the creative domain to other developmental domains is a focus.
-Concurrent enrollment in ECE 232 required for students pursuing an ECE certificate or ATS degree.
-Prerequisites: all first-year ECE classes must be completed before enrolling in this course.
+Prerequisites: ECED& 105 (formerly ECE 101), EDUC& 115.